ImLunaHey/mazda2mqtt/README.md

 # mazda2mqtt
-Publish all Mazda Car Data to MQTT
+Publish all myMazda Car Data to MQTT